MicrosoftDocs/azure-devops-docs/docs/setup-admin/tfs/upgrade/upgrade-2013/use-same-sharepoint-site.md

 If SharePoint and the previous version of TFS were on the same computer, you have to uninstall the entire TFS application tier.
 In the new upgraded TFS deployment, your SharePoint server will be on a different server than the TFS application tier, and the only TFS component on the SharePoint server will be the TFS extensions for SharePoint.

->**Tip:**
+> [!TIP]
 > If you’re upgrading TFS 2012, you don’t have to uninstall the old version of TFS.
 You can skip this step and install the new TFS extensions without uninstalling the old.

 ### Install the new TFS extensions